Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 2 · Score

-Evaluate every candidate independently; keep geometry and logic, do not flatten into brute force.
+Evaluate every candidate independently.
+Keep the geometry and logic; do not flatten into brute force.

 3 · Reduce